jmacglashan/decisions_and_dragons/content/posts/why_does_the_policy_gradient_include_log_prob.md

 $$
 \sum_a \frac{\pi(a | s)}{\pi(a | s)} \frac{d \pi(a | s)}{d\theta} Q^\pi(s, a) = E_{a \sim \pi(\cdot | s)} \left[ \frac{1}{\pi(a | s)}  \frac{d \pi(a | s)}{d\theta} Q^\pi(s, a) \right]
 $$
-Now we're in business: if we sample trajectories from our environment by following our policy, that will give us samples from the state and action distribution in our new expression.
-That is, our naive hope was _almost_ right.
+Now we're in business: we can estimate this expectation using samples from following our policy.
+The sampled returns can be used to estimate Q, and the action samples follow our new expected value distribution.
+Our naive hope was _almost_ right.
 All we had to do to correct for the fact that we weren't uniformly summing the policy gradients is divide by the probability of our policy selecting the action it took.

 Except I promised log probabilities and as of now they haven't shown up.